-For Jason Waits, Director of Cybersecurity at Inductive Automation, the overwhelming growth in the number of assets was equally important.
+For Jason Waits, Chief Information Security Officer (CISO), the overwhelming growth in the number of assets was equally important.
 “While some people are focused on the threats out there, the landscape underneath is shifting so fast that our attack surface is rapidly expanding.
 Whether it’s new servers, more SaaS services or Chrome extensions, there’s been an explosion in potential attack surfaces that needs to be managed.”

 Inductive Automation was experiencing its own growth surge which created some challenges for the software vendor.
 Initially, there were a lot of homegrown applications run on-premises in a controlled environment.
 However as the company started to expand, employees began to use virtual private networking (VPN) which led Waits to consider implementing multi-factor authentication (MFA) for secure remote access.
 “That’s where I first got the idea to look at the market and figure out how I could do it in a way that was fairly seamless and would afford us that security without getting in the way.
 That’s why I found Duo,” said Waits.

 Securing remote access to the company’s VPN with MFA was the first use case.
 Next, Waits wanted to streamline employees’ work lives so he made the decision to implement single sign-on (SSO).
 “People were coming in every day and signing into five, six, seven apps and I felt I could make that easier while bundling in security.
 Whenever I can help solve business problems and layer some security in, that’s a pretty big win.”